big-ab-games/robo-instructus-blog/_posts/2017-12-22-moving-on-from-alpha-1.md

 The good news is that this has been a success.
 While bugs have been encountered so far the game has been a pretty stable reflection of my intent.
 That's really great, as I'm using a fairly young language _(rust)_.
 More importantly, I'm convinced the idea of the game works and will be a very fun and unique challenge _for some_.

 ### Staying motivated
 One downside of polish work is it can be a little dull for me.
 That may not sound important, but staying motivated is the _most important_ thing for a solo dev.
 I've had to shove my plans for the game to one side while I try to improve the first slice.
-Moving on to finishing the game is about refreshing my view of the project and revitalising my efforts to complete this project.
+Moving on to finishing the game is about refreshing my view of the project and revitalising my efforts to complete it.

 The objective of _alpha-2_ is to finish the rest of the game's puzzles and plan the plot.
 I'll then move onto polishing the final experience, marketing and finally releasing the game.